Vluuks/AndroidPractice/Week2/Content.md

 <a name="practice"></a>

 ## Practice
-Grab the following file [LINK NAAR BESTAND].
+Grab the [following file](Java/StudentTest.java).
 It contains the Student class once again, in addition to the `getEC` and `setEC` methods.
 You can add the file to your CS50 IDE.
-If you are not sure anymore how to set this up, refer to the practice section of [Week 1](SOME URL TODO).
+If you are not sure anymore how to set this IDE up, refer to the practice section of [Week 1](SOME URL TODO).

 To compile your Java file to a .class file, use this command on the terminal: